telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

 How to keep the above column `Width` configuration and:

-* The Columns without `Width` not to disapear or shrink.
+* The width-less columns remain visible and do not shrink or disappear.
 * Get a horizontal Grid scrollbar.

 ## Solution